Teaching assistant

 In general, half-term and summer holidays are counted as part of your holiday allowance.
 Taking time off during term is usually restricted, and you'll need a good reason for term-time absence to be authorised.

-Employment contracts vary greatly in this profession.
+Employment contracts vary.
 Part-time work or job sharing is common.
-Permanent contracts do exist, but an increasing number of schools offer fixed-term or temporary contracts - reviewed annually in line with school or pupil needs.
+Permanent contracts do exist, but many schools offer fixed-term or temporary contracts - reviewed annually in line with school or pupil needs.
 These tend to be common when the focus of your role is supporting a particular pupil.

 What to expect

-• You'll be supporting pupils who may have a range of learning and/or behavioural difficulties.
+- You'll be supporting pupils who may have a range of specific learning needs and/or behavioural difficulties.
+You will usually work in the classroom or with individual pupils or small groups in a separate room.

-• The majority of your work will be in the classroom, but you may also be involved in lunchtime supervision, outdoor activities and school trips.
+- Although most of your work will be in the classroom, you may also be involved in lunchtime supervision, outdoor activities (such as PE and forest school) and school trips.

 Qualifications

-For entry-level positions, you'll need to have basic literacy and numeracy skills, usually GCSE or equivalent (National 4 or 5 qualifications in Scotland) in maths or English, and experience of working with children.
+For entry-level positions, you'll need to have basic literacy and numeracy skills, usually GCSE grade 4/C or above, or equivalent (National 4 or 5 qualifications in Scotland), in maths and English, and experience of working with children.

 Although you don't need a degree to become a teaching assistant, having one can be an advantage as this shows a competent level of skills.
 Qualifications and experience in related areas such as childcare, nursery, play or youth work can also be useful.